Leukopenia

 What causes Leukopenia?

-Bone marrow disorders, autoimmune diseases, and certain medications.
+Can be caused by various factors, including bone marrow disorders, autoimmune diseases, and certain medications.

 How is Leukopenia diagnosed?

-What are the risks of Leukopenia?
+What are the treatment options for Leukopenia?

 Can Leukopenia be prevented?